Remarks on hypoelliptic equations: Introduction

-By Sobolev embeddings and simple computations one can actually get $G\mu\in L^1\Rightarrow \mu\in L^1$.
-Here we show that even in this non-elliptic setting we can improve the conclusion to $L^1$-higher-regularity by reinforcing the microlocal analysis approach.
+yielding as an information that $\mu$ is $L^1_{loc}$ outside the line $\{(0,y),y\in\mathbb R\}$.
+First we note that by Sobolev embeddings and simple computations one can actually get $ \mu\in L^1_{loc}$.
+Furthermore we note that even in this non-elliptic setting we can improve the conclusion to $L^1$-higher-regularity by strenghthening the microlocal analysis approach by some classical results, as follows.

-\begin{theorem} Let $\mu\in \mathcal M_{loc}(\mathbb{R}^2,\mathbb R)$ solution of \eqref{Gru} with $f\in\mathcal M(\mathbb R^2,\mathbb R)$.
-Then for all $s\in [0,\frac 12[$ we have:
+\begin{theorem} Let $\mu\in \mathcal {S}'(\mathbb{R}^2,\mathbb R)$ solution of \eqref{Gru} with $f\in\mathcal M_0(\mathbb R^2,\mathbb R)$.
+Then for all $s<1$ we have: